 Native speakers can follow and message you, and vice versa.

-The reason why I love this feature is that by increasing the number of connections to your target language, you’ll feel an even stronger motivation to stick with it and practice more.
+I love this feature because by increasing the number of connections to your target language, you’ll feel an even stronger motivation to stick with it and practice more.

 Learn at Your Own Pace (and Schedule)